 Take a look at our diagnosing the damp blog for information on the types of damp and their symptoms, or take a look at our damp page for further help with diagnosis.
-It really is good to familiarise yourself with each damp problem, so you’ll know what to look out for during July’s upcoming heavy rainfall.
+It is good to familiarise yourself with each damp problem, so you’ll know what to look out for during July’s upcoming heavy rainfall.
 It’s important to note that damp can often be wrongly diagnosed, which is why an investigation into the type of dampness is advised in order to avoid misdiagnosis.
-This should also be done as soon as possible in order to prevent the problem from getting worse!
+This should also be done as soon as possible to prevent the problem from getting worse!

-If streaming windows and walls, deterioration in decoration or the growth of black mould is apparent in your home then your home may be suffering from condensation.
-We don’t blame you if all of this talk about cold and rainy weather has done nothing but fuel you into turning the heating right up and shutting all the windows.
+If streaming windows and walls, deterioration in decoration or the growth of black mould is apparent in your home, then your home may be suffering from condensation.
+We don’t blame you if all of this talk about the cold and rainy weather has done nothing but fuel you into turning the heating right up and shutting all the windows.
 However, you’re likely to experience condensation problems by doing so.
 This is because condensation forms on surfaces when the temperature of that surface is below the dew point of the surrounding air.
 In order words, if you begin to see condensation on windows then that’s because the poor, humid indoor air is settling on the cold window surface, as it has no way of getting out.

-If you are experiencing condensation problems then turn to EnviroVent’s energy efficient ventilation solutions.
+If you are experiencing condensation problems, then turn to EnviroVent’s energy efficient ventilation solutions.

 EnviroVent have a whole range of ventilation products that are designed to minimise the amount of moisture in the home.
 Positive Input Ventilation (PIV) units and Multiple Input Ventilation (MIV®) units to improve the indoor air quality in your home.

 © EnviroVent Ltd 2019.
 All right reserved.
 Part of S&P Group.